davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-suite-judy-blue-eyes-dec-20-2025.md

 ---
-title: Thril me to the marrow.
+title: Thrill me to the marrow.
 date: 2025-12-20T00:00:00
 excerpt: This song sucks enough for four songs.
 summary: This song sucks enough for four songs.